Builders at work in the bamboo bicycle workshop

 From prisons to Patagonia.

-The same craft shows up everywhere — on epic journeys, in boardrooms, in classrooms and across the world.
+The same craft shows up on epic journeys, in classrooms and in boardrooms — across 36 countries.

 Inside HMP Lowdham Grange, fathers build a bamboo balance bike for the child waiting at home.